ba-san/Count-Annotator/README.md

 Enter -- go to next image

 ## Output
-You can get both csv file and annotated images as I showed on the top of this page.
+You can get both csv file and annotated images as shown on the top of this page.